Ian Dalrymple: Wessex

 In 1946 Dalrymple formed his own production company, Wessex Productions, based at Pinewood Studios.
 Among his employees were Pat Jackson and Jack Lee, who worked with him at the Crown Film Unit.
 The company signed an agreement with Rank, and made The Woman in the Hall (1947), written and produced by Dalrymple and directed by Lee.
 It was followed by Esther Waters (1948), which Dalrymple directed alongside Peter Proud, and is remembered today for introducing Dirk Bogarde.
 Bogarde starred in two other Wessex films, Once a Jolly Swagman (1949), directed by Lee, and Dear Mr. Prohack (1949) directed by Thornton Freeland.
 They also made All Over the Town (1949), directed by Derek Twist.

 None of the films had been particularly successful at the box office.
 In 1949 Wessex moved from Rank to Korda's London Films, who distributed through British Lion Films.
 The change had instant results: Wessex's first film in association with London, The Wooden Horse (1950), directed by Lee, was a big hit.
 It also made a star of Anthony Steel.

 Dalrymple returned to documentary filmmaking with Jennings with Family Portrait (1950) and The Changing Face of Europe (1951) but Jennings then died in an accident.
 He had a critical success with The Heart of the Matter (1953) starring Trevor Howard.
 It was followed by Three Cases of Murder (1955), a horror anthology, and Raising a Riot (1955), a Kenneth More comedy directed by Wendy Toye which was a big success.

 Wessex made a film about the Korean War, A Hill in Korea (1956), best remembered today for giving early roles to actors such as Robert Shaw, Stanley Baker and Michael Caine.

 In the late 1960s he was film adviser to Decca and supervisor of film projects at Argo.

+Personal life

+In the 1940s he lived at 'The Manor' at Bourton-on-the-Water in the Cotswolds.
+On Saturday 7 August 1948 his daughter Janet married Flying Officer Michael John Eldon Swiney (19 August 1926 - 30 September 2016), later Station Commander from 28 January 1972 until 12 October 1973 of RAF Leuchars.
+Janet died in 2011.
+Flight Lieutenant Michael Swiney, with Lieutenant David Crofts, took part in the 1952 Little Rissington UFO incident.

 He died in London on 28 March 1989.